syncfusion-content/javascript-docs/js/Chart/Chart-Title.md

 {% endhighlight %}

 ### title subtitle text overflow
-[`text overflow`](../api/ejchart#members:title-subtitle-textOverflow) Specifies the action taken when the Chart width is more than the SubTitleWidth.
+[`text overflow`](../api/ejchart#members:title-subtitle-textOverflow) specifies the action taken when the Chart width is more than the SubTitleWidth.

 {% highlight javascript %}